 One of the biggest battles in the 30-year year-long war between Eritrea and Ethiopia took place in Massawa.
 The evidence from the war is still extremely easy to see even today, 31 years after the war ended.
 More or less nothing has been rebuilt since the war.

 While the capital of Eritrea, Asmara is located in the highlands at an altitude of 2,325 meters (7,628 ft), Massawa is located by the sea.
 Hence, you will have to do a long ascent.
-In the older days dating back to 1938, it was possible to do the 120 Km trip on a steam train; it was considered one of the most scenic train rides in the world.
+In the older days dating back to 1938, it was possible to make the 120 Km trip on a steam train; it was considered one of the most scenic train rides in the world.

 No trains, no tourists

 These days the train has stopped running, and the tourist has stopped coming which is a shame because Massawa has one of the biggest tourism potentials I have ever seen from the 100 countries that I now have been to.
 There are paradise beaches just a short boat ride away, also their history, world-class diving in the red sea, and of course, Italian food.

 Most of the building were Italian and Ottoman style.
 Some buildings bear ancient Arabic, and there´s even an old temple standing.
 Even the ruins of Haile Selassie the Rastafarian Messiah and former King of Ethiopia´s personal castle is still standing.